 We also learned how Orange Village, seeing that their lack of sidewalks was a competitive disadvantage, teamed up with Pinecrest Development to underwrite meandering “recreational trails.”
 These trails do double duty as sidewalks and are a win-win.
 Residents have no upkeep responsibilities for “trails,” and they connect community members to their local shops and amenities.

 Other facts we learned about Orange Village include:

 - They have mostly modestly-sized post-WWII homes on large lots.

 - The Orange Schools have roughly 150 in the graduating class and all students are one campus on Chagrin Boulevard from Pre-K through high school (and in a throwback to another generation, kids are dropped by school buses at the end of their driveways, not on the corner).
 Mayor Mulcahy stressed that Orange students are exposed to “lots of really cool things that aren’t reflected in the state school report card including multiple field trips every year and tons of arts programming.”

-- While regionalism is rarer when it comes to shared city services between suburbs in NE Ohio, Orange Village and the surrounding communities are setting an example for how it can work with a shared public school district, library, recreation center and senior center.
+- While regionalism is rarer when it comes to shared city services between suburbs in NE Ohio, Orange Village and the surrounding communities are setting an example.
+They work with a shared public school district, library, recreation center and senior center.